JaKooLit/Hyprland-Dots/README.md

 - [Ubuntu 24.10)](https://github.com/JaKooLit/Ubuntu-Hyprland/tree/24.10)

 - refer to install scripts what packages needed to install... but atleast, Hyprland packages is needed 😏😏😏 duh!!
-- When using the install scripts above, it will pull the releases (stable) of this dotfiles
+- When using the install scripts above, it will pull the releases (stable) of this dotfiles, except for Nixos where it pulls from main

 ### 🪧 Attention 🪧